Printing Design Tips

 Design experts reveal the secrets to better print production

 Better input means better output.
 At Just Press Print, we want your print job to look great.
 That’s why we’ve assembled this group of print production hints and tips from design professionals.
 The best looking print production jobs come from the best prepared files.
 You have the power to control the quality of the finished product, just by following a few simple steps in proper file preparation.
-Take a look at what the experts have to say, and also look over the online digital printing tutorials on our web site.
+Take a look at what the experts have to say, and also look over the tutorials on our web site.

 Why is resolution so important?

 Resolution equals the number of dots that fit horizontally and vertically into a one-inch space in your printing job.
 With more dots per inch, more detail is captured and the printed image is sharper and looks much better.